256dpi/hanya/README.md

 	<p>content of my page</p>
 	...

-The _template_ meta information will tell Hanya to load the _elements/templates/another.html_ to wrap the page.
+The _template_ variable will tell hanya to load the _elements/templates/another.html_ to wrap the page.
+You hear more about meta informations later.

-A default template will look like this:
+The default html5 template will look like this:

 	<!doctype html>
 	<html>